 Each year, a company must record minutes of its annual general meeting (“AGM”) at which the audited accounts are presented, the directors re-elected and the auditors re-appointed, etc.

-PRIVATE LIMITED COMPANY
+HONG KONG PRIVATE LIMITED COMPANY FORMATION FEES

-The Fee(s) for starting a Pivated Limited Hong Kong company will vary depending on which company you decide to use and which extra options you choose.
+The Fee(s) for starting a Private Limited Hong Kong company will vary depending on which company you decide to use and which extra options you choose.
 Prices will vary between $1,000 USD to $2,000 USD.

 The company pictured below, Asia Business Services, quotes a total price of $8,000 HKD ($1,030 USD) for a Hong Kong Private Company formation and includes one year of secretarial services, one year of office services and help with opening a Hong Kong bank account – in addition to opening the private limited account, taking care of the government regulations and getting your business certificates and company kit (rubber stamps etc).